susapad/software/README.md

 ### SusaPad Software

-SusaPad Software is under GPL-3.0, and it follows the following four degrees of freedom:
+*SusaPad Software* is under *GPL-3.0*, and it follows the following four degrees of freedom:

 - Freedom to run the program for any purpose.